o11y-weekly/o11y-weekly.github.io/2023-10-11_Savings_dilemma/README.md

 ## Conclusion
 So my suggestion for observability in big companies is to focus first on scalable effective solution by secretly using efficient one if you are experienced in and does not impact timing/costs.

 ## What next ?
-Lets start a series of posts and hands-on about scalable effective and/or efficient solutions.
+Lets start a serie of posts and hands-on about scalable effective and/or efficient solutions.

 Next planned week topics :
 - What is not an o11y/observability solutions (QoS/SLA) ?